Animal and Plant Health Inspection Service, USDA.

 We received several comments addressing P. litchii specifically.

 As noted above, for P. litchii to be introduced into the United States via an infected litchi fruit, the fruit would have to be incompletely consumed and discarded in a place where the pest could be transmitted to a litchi production area through moving water.
-Several commenters stated that, while this would be unlikely in States where litchi is not produced, the likelihood that incompletely consumed litchi fruit would be discarded in a yard or other area with a litchi tree in a litchi production area is not insignificant.
+Several commenters stated that, while this would be unlikely in States where litchi is not produced, the likelihood that incompletely consumed litchi fruit Start Printed Page 34169would be discarded in a yard or other area with a litchi tree in a litchi production area is not insignificant.
 Given the significant annual rainfalls in Hawaii, some commenters stated, the skin or seed of an infected fruit could affect a growing area through direct water transmission.
 Additionally, backyard litchi trees would also provide a vector for transmission of the fungus to commercial litchi orchards.